 Brands that use script fonts: Coca-Cola, Instagram, and Cadillac.

-Decorative, or display fonts forgo conventions in favor of a unique and appealing typeface.
-Most decorative types are useful for a variety of industries and needs, as they are generally tailored to specific companies.
+Decorative or display fonts provides a unique and appealing effect to your test.
+It’s useful for a variety of business and needs but only to specific companies.

 Brands that use decorative fonts: Toys R’ Us, Lego, and Fanta.

 Psychology of decorative fonts: In general these typefaces are very unique and emphasize originality.
 Also it’s very flexible to work with so many industries and spread the emotions that the company focus on.
 But mainly it’s all casual, fun and creative emotions.
 Also this kind of fonts can stand through longer period of time.